3 Strategies to help your remote employees battle isolation

 The sudden and prolonged isolation brought on by COVID-19 has greatly impacted the normal routines and activities of the entire workforce.
-While the ongoing vaccine rollout inspires hope for a COVID-free future, the emerging virus variants and the harsh winter weather experienced across the United States after over a year of social distancing have raised further concerns about employee mental health issues and engagement in 2021.
+While the ongoing vaccine rollout inspires hope for a COVID-free future, the emerging virus variants and a year of social distancing have raised further concerns about employee mental health issues and engagement in 2021.

 The mental wellbeing of your workforce is best supported by positive social interactions.
-Remote workers who have struggled with feelings of loneliness and social isolation are more likely to feel lonely, anxious and depressed, which is why it’s important for organizations to provide plenty of opportunities to engage with their co-workers.
+Remote workers who have struggled with feelings of loneliness and social isolation are more likely to feel lonely, anxious and depressed, which is why it’s important for organisations to provide plenty of opportunities for colleagues to engage with each other.
 Encouraging employees to work together on collaborative tasks, scheduling weekly team meetings (they don’t have to focus on work!) and empowering employees to create and interact with interest-based groups within their digital wellbeing platforms are just a few easy ways to help your people feel connected.

 Providing employees with mental health resources is a must.
-Beyond offering up mental health benefits like mindfulness tools and live health coaching, remote workers can also engage through activities like guided team meditation or virtual yoga sessions.
-According to MetLife, 79% of employees who report good mental health are less likely to feel detached from their organization.
+Beyond offering up mental health benefits like mindfulness tools, remote workers can also engage through activities like guided team meditation or virtual yoga sessions.
+According to MetLife, 79% of employees who report good mental health are less likely to feel detached from their organisation.
 Additionally, 86% of workers who feel that they are mentally healthy are more likely to be productive at work.
 Rather than simply considering workplace mental health resources as an addition to an employee benefits package, putting an emphasis on mental health as a main component of a company’s culture is an essential business move in 2021.

 Around 66% of workers are struggling to stay socially connected, which is negatively affecting their wellbeing.
-Fortunately, by encouraging your remote workforce to prioritize their mental health and social wellbeing, organizations are likely to see a significant increase employee engagement and productivity as employee wellbeing improves.
+Fortunately, by encouraging your remote workforce to prioritise their mental health and social wellbeing, organisations are likely to see a significant increase employee engagement and productivity as employee wellbeing improves.

 Foster healthier, happier, more engaged and productive workers with one simplified, all-inclusive digital wellbeing solution.
-Connect with an employee wellbeing expert to learn more about our Homebase for Health™ approach and empower your employees to improve their health outcomes so they can bring their best selves to work each day.
+Connect with an employee wellbeing expert to learn more about Virgin Pulse’s suite of solutions.